rahafperween/training-rahaf_perween/task-12-node/Readme.md

 The application is run through docker container but for this project you would mostly need access to node/npm and the database.

-To make sure `project` script is executable run the following command in this directory
+To make sure `project` script is executable run the following command in this directory.

 `chmod +x project`